piazzai/cvless/README.md

 The main aesthetic feature of the theme is the use of [particles.js](https://vincentgarreau.com/particles.js/) to decorate the home page and the 404 page.
 In addition to these pages, the theme includes a well-designed CV page.
 Printing the CV page from browser automatically adapts the layout for a more traditional appearance.
 This means you no longer have to maintain a separate CV for offline distribution.
 Finally, the theme offers a simple and easily extensible blog.

+Light and dark modes are available.
+The theme initializes based on system preferences and stores the user's preference for the duration of the session.

 See the [demo](https://cvless.netlify.app) to get a better sense of what the theme looks like.

 ![](https://github.com/piazzai/cvless/blob/master/assets/screenshot.jpg)